kscnl1n/CWIC-rtd/docs/Sidebar/Sidebar.rst

 Uploading a dataset
 ---------------------

 To upload a dataset, click on Upload.
 There should be four options available to you:

 .. image:: _static/sidebar-images/upload1.png
-   :alt: TACC create an account
+   :alt: Upload screen
+   :align: center
    :width: 1200px

 - **Regular** – for uploading singular flat files (e.g., `.CSV`, `.TXT`, or `.FASTQ`)